 Over the years, new technologies have forced businesses to change the way they operate; a business that is unwilling to adapt is a business that will fail.
 Barcoding is just one of the many technologies to shape the way businesses are run today.
-Warehouses have turned to barcoding in order to operate more efficiently.
+Warehouses have turned to barcoding and barcode scanners in order to operate more efficiently.
 Barcodes have become so popular that certain trends are being utilized in warehouses.

 These days, it isn’t enough to simply have a barcoding system installed.
 The system must be custom tailored for each warehouse.
 Although warehouses achieve results in different ways, they all have the same goals: